Skip to Content

 Practical information: The park is open daily, the whole year round.
 For practical information and how to get there, please check their website.

-TIP: You can visit Grutas Park, together with some other landmarks in the region by taking this highly-rated private day tour from Vilnius.
+TIP: You can visit Grutas Park as well as some other landmarks in the region by taking this highly-rated private day tour from Vilnius.

 Statue of Lenin at Grutas Park in Lithuania